miguelzeph/interview-questions/index.md

 > Could you speak a little bit slow, I will appreciate it a lot

 > I have facility to resolve problems and learn new things because I'm fast learner in anything that I commited myself to do...

+> I know how to use Flask, but in this moment I'm a little bit rusty because I used it a some time ago... but it isnt a problem to me if I need to use it again I believe that I wont have problems

+> I'm willing to move to anywhere here

+> I have applied to this position / role